knalli/angular-vertxbus/README.md

 The *end-to-end tests* start and utilize a full Vert.X node and a NodeJS based web server.

-1. `npm run-script install-it-vertx-server` downloads and installs a Vert.X locally.
+1. `npm run install-it-vertx-server` downloads and installs a Vert.X locally.
-2. `npm run-script start-it-vertx-server` starts Vert.X on port `8080`.
+2. `npm run start-it-vertx-server` starts Vert.X on port `8080`.
-3. `npm run-script start-it-web-server` starts a web server on port `3000`.
+3. `npm run start-it-web-server` starts a web server on port `3000`.
 4. Open http://localhost:3000/ in your browser.

 ## License